BIMI training: why and how to deploy BIMI?

 SVG file size must not exceed 32kb.

-Although this step is optional, almost all messaging providers who support BIMI require that a Verified Mark Certificate (VMC) be present on your BIMI registration in order to display the logo and/or checkmark.
+Even if this step is optional, almost all messaging providers who support BIMI require a brand certificate VMC (Verified Mark Certificates) or CMC (Common Mark Certificate) on your BIMI registration to display the logo and/or checkmark.

-Yahoo & La Poste offer the possibility of displaying the logo in the Inbox of users without a VMC certificate, but with a few restrictions:
+On the contrary, Yahoo & La Poste offer the possibility of displaying the logo in the Inbox of users without a VMC or CMC certificate, but with a few restrictions:

-Another important point is that your VMC certificate is only valid for one logo, so choose it carefully so that it is clearly visible and identifiable in your users' inboxes.
+Another important point, your VMC and CMC certificates are valid for one logo only so choose the right one so that it's clearly visible and identifiable in your users' inboxes.
 If you want to put several logos on your domains, you'll need to buy one VMC certificate per logo.

 Price per certificate at March 22, 2024 at :

-Caution, purchasing a VMC certificate for a logo will only allow you to register BIMI on one domain (which includes all its sub-domains).
+Purchasing a VMC or CMC certificate for a logo will only allow you to register your BIMI logo on one domain. (which includes all its sub-domains).
 If you wish to register your VMC certificate for several domains, you will have to pay a surcharge for each additional domain.

 To set up BIMI on your domain, you'll first need to create a TXT record with your hosting provider.
 Just like DKIM, your BIMI record will be associated with a selector.
 The default selector is "default"But you're free to use your own selectors if you need to manage multiple domains/logos, for example - there's no limit on that.